R0GGER/public-iperf3-servers/docs.md

 ```

 **Windows:**
-Download the latest pre-compiled Windows binaries from a reliable source, such as builds linked from the official [iperf.fr](https://iperf.fr/iperf-download.php) or directly from: [ar51an/iperf3-win-builds](https://github.com/ar51an/iperf3-win-builds/releases).
+Download the latest pre-compiled Windows binaries from a reliable source, such as builds linked from the official [iperf.fr](https://iperf.fr/iperf-download.php) or directly from: [ar51an/iperf3-win-builds](https://github.com/ar51an/iperf3-win-builds/releases) **recommended**.

 Extract the archive.
 You need to run `iperf3.exe` from the Command Prompt (`cmd`) or PowerShell.
 Either navigate (`cd`) to the directory containing the `.exe` file or add the directory to your system's PATH environment variable for easier access.